nextstrain/nextclade_dataset_template/README.md

 ```
 python scripts/generate_from_genbank.py --reference <accession> --output-dir <output-directory>
 ```
 The script will fetch the sequence and annotation from NCBI and will ask you to rename CDS or proteins to sensible names.
+These names need to be unique.
 This interactive procedure is only sensible for small viral genomes, for larger genomes like MPXV you will want to use a different method.
-The scripts outputs a `reference.fasta` and an `annotation.gff` in the specified directory.
+The scripts outputs a `reference.fasta` file, a `reference.gb` file,  and an `annotation.gff` in the specified directory.
-These two files are required to align and translate using `nextclade` and `nextalign`.
+The genbank (`.gb`) file is only required for the augur pipeline, the `fasta` and `gff` files are required by `nextclade` to align and translate.
-We suggest putting these files into the profile associated with the dataset.
+We suggest putting these files into the profile or config directory associated with the dataset.

 For HIV-1, this could look like this:
 ```